osfree-project/FamilyAPI/README.md

-This is archived project.
-Check osFree project for actual version.

 # Family API

 Shared API for DOS and OS/2 to produce binary dual mode applications which can be run without recompilation